The Generator Experts Since 1965 | License #708125 | Contact Us

 Of course, if your area is prone to rolling blackouts or extreme weather (and what part of California isn’t?) and your household needs to keep more than the refrigerator in working order, investing in your own standby generator is worth considering.
 In that case, check out our “Portable or Standby Generator” comparison to see which option is the best fit for your household.

 That being said, many commercial clients do need rental generators to prevent significant potential losses.
-“Our average rental customers manage food warehouses, Verizon and AT&T cell sites, grocery stores, commercial buildings, large apartment buildings, and manufacturing plants,” says Sal.
+“Our average rental customers manage food warehouses, Verizon and AT&T cell sites, grocery stores, commercial buildings, large apartment buildings, and manufacturing plants,” says Tim.
 “Once you’re that size, a rental generator will probably be worth it.”

 What Three Things Should I Tell My Generator Rental Provider?

-To ensure the Goldilocks-approved rental generator fit for your building (not so big it’s unnecessarily expensive, not so small your power will short out) Sal says that there’s only three main questions you need to answer:
+To ensure the Goldilocks-approved rental generator fit for your building (not so big it’s unnecessarily expensive, not so small your power will short out) Tim says that there’s only three main questions you need to answer:

 1. What’s your voltage?